elektrotehnika/digel-asic-labs-fa24/lab5/README.md

 In this lab, an SRAM is a design component.
 Let's look at it to understand how a hard macro is integrated into a digital design.

 The SKY130 PDK does not come with SRAMs by default, so an SRAM generator called [SRAM22](https://github.com/rahulk29/sram22) was develop at UC Berkeley to programmatically generate SRAMs of varying dimensions.
 These SRAMs are synchronous-write and synchronous-read; the read data is only available at the next rising edge, and the write data is only written at the next rising edge.
 Hard macros are instantiated as black boxes that are connected to the rest of the circuit as specified in your Verilog.
-For Synthesis and PAR, the SRAMs must be abstracted away from the tools, because the only things that the flow is concerned about at these stages are the timing characteristics and the outer layout geometry of the SRAM macros.
+For synthesis and PAR, the SRAMs must be abstracted away from the tools, because the only things that the flow is concerned about at these stages are the timing characteristics and the outer layout geometry of the SRAM macros.
 For simulation purposes, Verilog behavioral models for the SRAMs from the Hammer repository are used.

 Below is the instantiation of the SRAM from *src/dot_product.v*.
 This is the SRAM you will use for your design.